 What are the benefits of an oil combi boiler?

-If you are considering an oil combi boiler, here are the main benefits of this boiler system:
+If you are considering an oil combi boiler, here are the advantages:

 - If you are not connected to the National Grid, oil is the next cheapest fuel type.